 Dayton is a somewhat small town located in the state of Nevada.
 With a population of 8,948 people and two constituent neighborhoods, Dayton is the 14th largest community in Nevada.
 Much of the housing stock in Dayton was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Dayton economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Dayton, where the median household income is $47,482.00.

-One downside of living in Dayton, however, is that residents on average have to contend with a long commute, spending on average 31.75 minutes every day commuting to work.
+One downside of living in Dayton, however, is that residents on average have to contend with a long commute, spending on average 31.24 minutes every day commuting to work.

-The per capita income in Dayton in 2010 was $23,207, which is middle income relative to Nevada and the nation.
-This equates to an annual income of $92,828 for a family of four.
+The per capita income in Dayton in 2010 was $23,415, which is middle income relative to Nevada and the nation.
+This equates to an annual income of $93,660 for a family of four.
 However, Dayton contains both very wealthy and poor people as well.

 The most common language spoken in Dayton is English.
 Other important languages spoken here include Spanish and Italian.